robotframework/robotframework/doc/userguide/src/ExecutingTestCases/BasicUsage.rst

 variable.
 If you use some external tool for running tests, consult its documentation for how to get the return code.

-The return code can be set to 0 even if there are critical failures using the :option:`--NoStatusRC` command line option.
+The return code can be set to 0 even if there are failures using the :option:`--NoStatusRC` command line option.
 This might be useful, for example, in continuous integration servers where post-processing of results is needed before the overall status of test execution can be determined.